Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **4. Reprojection Using Estimated Camera Parameters**

-Click on **Reproject on images** in the calibration GUI to show the reprojections of the grids onto the original images.
+Click on **Reproject On Images** in the calibration GUI to show the reprojections of the grids onto the original images.
 These projections are computed based on the estimated intrinsic and extrinsic parameters from the calibration step.

 ![W3](https://user-images.githubusercontent.com/65610334/212663501-41912859-477e-4ced-8a0d-e7fd0082a60d.png)

     Number(s) of image(s) to show ([] = all images) to indicate that you want to show all the images:
     Number(s) of image(s) to show ([] = all images) = []

-The **following figures** shows the  **four images** with the detected corners (red crosses) and the reprojected grid corners (circles).
+The following figure shows four of the images with the detected corners (red crosses) and the reprojected grid corners (circles).

 ![Asad](https://user-images.githubusercontent.com/65610334/212270143-6e7e929a-3dee-4e6a-903a-d3b5ce15f6cf.jpg)

     Number(s) of image(s) to show ([] = all images) = []
     Pixel error:      err = [0.23942   0.24756] (all active images)

-The reprojection error is also shown in the form of **color-coded crosses**, as shown in the figure below.
+The reprojection error is also shown in the form of color-coded crosses, as shown in the figure below.

 ![error11](https://user-images.githubusercontent.com/65610334/212270799-077fa4b1-0888-40b4-b471-e7cf41e0760e.jpg)

-### **5. Plot the Camera and Chessboards in 3D Space**
+### **5. Plot the Camera and Checkers in 3D Space**

-Click on Show Extrinsic in the Camera calibration tool.
+Click on **Show Extrinsic** in the Camera calibration tool.

 ![W2](https://user-images.githubusercontent.com/65610334/212663777-fa2082bb-9bd2-4e5c-8ff5-215286a4739c.png)

-This will plot the **camera and chessboards** using the estimated extrinsics from the calibration step, as shown in the figure below.
+This will plot the **camera and checkers** using the estimated extrinsics from the calibration step, as shown in the figure below.
 On this figure, the frame (Oc, Xc, Yc, Zc) is the camera reference frame.
 The red pyramid corresponds to the effective field of view of the camera defined by the image plane.

 ![extrrr](https://user-images.githubusercontent.com/65610334/212271252-c6ea1ed7-6e7b-4539-b9c6-5a6faf816d34.jpg)